Unmarried Child Custody in Florida: Custody law and child custody for unmarried parents in Florida explained.

 With paternity legally established, then the unmarried biological father will enjoy all the legal rights entitled to him including custody and visitation rights.

-In Florida, paternity must be established by court order.
-A DNA test may be ordered at the request of either the mother, the alleged father, or by the court.
 Typically, problems surrounding child custody arise when an unmarried couple splits up or lives apart from each other.

 Statistically, unmarried fathers battle for permanent custody or visitation rights, while mothers battle to get fathers to pay child support.